0xPolygonMiden/miden-client/docs/cli-reference.md

 Additionally, you can optionally not specify note IDs, in which case any note that is known to be consumable by the executor account ID will be consumed.

+Either `Expected` or `Committed` notes may be consumed by this command, changing their state to `Processing`.
+It's status will be updated to `Consumed` after the next sync.

 #### `send`

 Sends assets to another account.
 Sender Account creates a note that a target Account ID can consume.
 The asset is identifed by the tuple `(FAUCET ID, AMOUNT)`.
 The note can be configured to be recallable making the sender able to consume it after a height is reached.